nicklalone/igme382-f23/04 - Datatables, Geocoding, and Tables.md

    ![](/images/whole.png)
 2. Right click on the databases and find the .gdb file.
 3. Click on, "Feature Class"
+4.

+For the following items, we'll be referencing: [this tutorial](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/feature-class-basics.htm) and it has more on it than what i'm placing here.
+We'll circle back around as we get further in.
 ### <a id ="points"></a>Points
+- Points—Features that are too small to represent as lines or polygons as well as point locations (such as GPS observations).
 ### <a id ="line"></a>Line
+- Lines—Represent the shape and location of geographic objects, such as street centerlines and streams, too narrow to depict as areas.
+Lines are also used to represent features that have length but no area, such as contour lines and boundaries.
 ### <a id ="polygons"></a>Polygons
+- Polygons—A set of many-sided area features that represents the shape and location of homogeneous feature types such as states, counties, parcels, soil types, and land-use zones.
 ### <a id ="datatab"></a>Data Tables

 ## <a id = "geocaching"></a>Geocaching